 - A single IPv4 or IPv6 address. - A CIDR network block. - A fully qualified domain name that will be resolved via DNS when the ruleset is loaded.
 All resulting IP addresses will be substituted into the rule. - The name of a network interface.
 Any IP addresses assigned to the interface will be substituted into the rule at load time. - The name of a network interface followed by /netmask (e.g. /24).
-Each IP address on the interface is combined with the netmask to form a CIDR network block which is substituted into the rule. - The name of a network interface followed by the :network keyword.
-The resulting CIDR network (e.g. 192.168.0.0/24) will be substituted into the rule when the ruleset is loaded. - o A table. - Any of the above but negated using the ! ("not") modifier. - A set of addresses using a list. - The keyword any meaning all addresses src\port
+Each IP address on the interface is combined with the netmask to form a CIDR network block which is substituted into the rule. - The name of a network interface followed by any one of these modifiers: - :network substitutes the CIDR network block (e.g., 192.168.0.0/24) - : broadcast substitutes the network broadcast address (e.g., 192.168.0.255) - :peer substitutes the peer's IP address on a point-to-point link - In addition, the :0 modifier can be appended to either an interface name or to any of the above modifiers to indicate that PF should not include aliased IP addresses in the substitution.
+These modifiers can also be used when the interface is contained in parentheses.
+Example: fxp0:network:0 o A table.

+- Any of the above but negated using the ! ("not") modifier.

+- A set of addresses using a list.

+- o The keyword any meaning all addresses

+src\port